pyta-uoft/website/index.md

 ### C0102 Blacklisted name {#C0102}

 This error occurs when a variable name is listed in the black list.
-The black list includes names like foo, bar, baz, toto, tata, tutu and so on.
+The black list includes names like foo, bar, baz, toto, tata, tutu.
 Students are expected to use good variable names such as i, j, k, ex, Run.
 The example below uses blacklisted names.